awreece/golog/README.md

 *	A `LocationLogger` is a wrapper for a `Logger` that generates a closure to return a `LogMessage` with the associate metadata and is the first easily usable entrypoint into this package.

+* 	A `StringLogger` is a wrapper for a `LocationLogger` that exports methods for logging at semantic levels.

 *	A `PackageLogger` has a set of functions designed be quickly useful and is the expected entry point into this package.